 If you plan to use it for audio recording in the classroom, interview, vocal and casual singing, those affordable low or mid-range digital voice recorders will be sufficient to deliver good sound quality for these purposes.
 And you should go for the high-end digital recorders if you plan to use it for more professional sound or music production projects.

 Most digital recorders sync its audio files to iTunes (Mac) and Windows Media Player (Windows) via the “drag-and-drop” syncing features.
 Most of them commonly capable of saving the audio file in WAV, MP3 and WMA formats.
 Just be careful, there are some digital recorders that are only compatible with the Windows.

-You have to take all the required fundamental features into consideration when choosing the perfect digital recorder that fit your budget.
+You have to take all the required fundamental features into consideration when choosing the perfect digital recorder that fits your budget.
 How many tracks do you need for recording?
-Do you need microSD card?
-How many internal memory capacity you are looking for?
+Do you need a microSD card?
+How much internal memory capacity you are looking for?
 All these little things added up to the price tag.
 What are the features you need

 11) Additional Digital Recorder Accessories Required?

 There are many digital recorder accessories that you might be probably going to use in recording such as the windscreen, tripod stand, AC adapter, USB cable, case mic clip adapter, auxiliary cable, carrying case and etc. Some recorders will include some of the essential accessories in bundles for discounted prices.
 If you plan to use the recorder in many applications and recording environments, I would suggest that you should purchase the digital recorder and its accessories in bundles with a more affordable price, instead of buying them one-by-one after that.

 1) Zoom H1 Handy Portable Digital Recorder